All Episodes

 Greg, let's start on the legal side.

-It would have been better to just appoint a second special counsel.
+Do you agree with Jonathan Turley, or would it have been better to just appoint a second special counsel?

-Turley makes a valid point that a U.S. attorney uh does have the power to impanel a grand jury, can do it anywhere, he can do it in Utah if he wants.
+Turley makes a valid point that a U.S. attorney does have the power to impanel a grand jury.

-And he can compel people, he can issue subpoenas, he can issue warrants uh to seize documents.
+He can issue warrants to seize documents.

-He's ramping up the investigation, and he's doing it not just with the inspector general, but now with the U.S. attorney.
+He's ramping up the investigation, and he's doing it not just with the Inspector General, but now with the U.S. Attorney.

-I think here Attorney General Jeff Sessions was making his plea to them, making a point, saying, I've had this man, I've had John Huber on this since last fall.
+I think here, Attorney General Jeff Sessions was making his plea to them, making a point, saying, I've had this man, I've had John Huber on this since last fall.

 He has been working diligently for me.